 5. Check For Other Assistance Programs

 The VA recommends checking the local offices at American Legion, Veterans of Foreign Wars and Disabled American Veterans for external assistance.

 These programs may be available to non-members and members alike.

 What Happens to My Credit After a Disaster?

-Remember to review your credit score a few months after the disaster to ensure your credit score meets your expectations.
+It’s also a good idea to check up on your credit a few months after the disaster to ensure your scores meet your expectations.